jazzsequence/jazzsequence.github.io/README.md

 ## How does it work?

-It's pretty simple.
-All you need to do is fork this repository into your own GitHub with the name `{yourGitHubUsername}.github.io`, clone it to your local machine, add your details to a simple JavaScript file and then run `npm run deploy` to deploy to that URL.
+It's all relatively uncomplicated.
+All you need to do is fork this repository into your own GitHub with the name `{yourGitHubUsername}.github.io`, clone it to your local machine, add your details to a minimalist JavaScript file and then run `npm run deploy` to deploy to that URL.
 It will automatically turn on GitHub pages and live at the URL of the repository (assuming you used _your_ actual GitHub username).

 You can have as many links as you want and each one can be accompanied by an icon (provided by [FontAwesome](https://fontawesome.com/)).
 There are two built-in themes based on Ethan Schoonover's popular [Solarized](https://ethanschoonover.com/solarized/) color schemes, but folks who are fancy with CSS can build their own color schemes or themes.
 (And please do!
 [Contributions are welcome!](https://github.com/jazzsequence/jazzsequence.github.io/pulls))